-Protesters block road leading to Mount Rushmore ahead of Trump event
+Protesters block road leading to Mount Rushmore ahead of Trump event, approximately 15 arrested

-Demonstrators remove wheels from cars to make them harder to access Trump’s Fourth of July Speech

-Protesters blocked an access road to Mount Rushmore Friday, hours before President Trump was set to give a speech to kick off Independence Day weekend.
+About 15 protesters were arrested Friday after they blocked an access road to Mount Rushmore hours before President Trump was scheduled to give remarks to kick off Independence Day weekend.

-According to the Associated Press, the protest group was mostly Native Americans protesting that South Dakota’s Black Hills were taken from the Lakota people against treaty agreements.
+According to the Associated Press, the protest group was mostly made up of Native Americans protesting that South Dakota’s Black Hills were taken from the Lakota people against treaty agreements.

-One group parked three vans across the road and took the tires from two of them to make it more difficult to remove them.
+One group parked three vans across the road and removed the tires from two of the vehicles to make it more difficult to remove them.
 Several demonstrators climbed on top of the vans chanting “Land back!”
-Police warned the protesters to disperse but didn’t take any immediate action against them.

-The sheriff’s office said attendees had been told to arrive early so should have been past the roadblock.
+The sheriff’s office said attendees had been told to arrive early and should have been past the roadblock by the time the standoff began.
 However, the Rapid City Journal reported that some motorists who had tickets for Friday evening's fireworks show were unable to get through the protests and were standing by their cars watching the standoff.

-The Journal also reported that law enforcement in riot gear as well as members of the National Guard had arrived on the scene and declared an unlawful assembly.
+The Journal also reported that law enforcement in riot gear as well as members of the National Guard had declared an unlawful assembly.

 TRUMP TO ACCUSE 'LEFT-WING MOB' OF 'TOTALITARIAN BEHAVIOR' IN MOUNT RUSHMORE REMARKS

+Police later used pepper spray on several protesters to break up the standoff and tow trucks were brought in to remove the vans blocking the road.
+Arrests were made after protesters ignored a police-imposed deadline to leave.

-The news outlet reported that the lower bowl of the amptheater where Trump was scheduled to speak at approximately 8:50 p.m. local time was full, but there were many empty seats in the upper level.
+The Journal reported that the lower bowl of the amptheater where Trump was scheduled to speak at approximately 8:50 p.m. local time was full, but there were many empty seats in the upper level.

-President Trump has been outspoken against the recent protests happening nationwide, targeting historical monuments and statues demonstrators feel represent a pattern of systematic racism in the U.S.
+President Trump has been outspoken against recent protests across America that have targeted historical monuments and statues demonstrators feel represent a pattern of systematic racism in the U.S.

 CLICK HERE FOR THE FOX NEWS APP

-Sources confirmed for Fox News earlier Friday that President Trump planned on addressing the “totalitarian behavior that is completely alien to American life” and the “cancel culture” he believes is being pushed by the left.
+Sources confirmed for Fox News earlier Friday that Trump planned on addressing the “totalitarian behavior that is completely alien to American life” and the “cancel culture” he believes is being pushed by the left.

 He is also expected to emphasize America’s history as a “great and virtuous country.”